1 Yr (Add-On)

 Students considering doing the B.A (Hons) in Counselling and Addiction Studies can take this course on either a full-time or part-time basis.Both the full time and part time options are broken up into two twelve week semesters – September to December and January to April.

-The full-time programme runs 3 days per week at the ICHAS College Limerick from 9.30am to 4.30pm.
+The full-time programme runs 3 days per week at the ICHAS College Limerick from 9.30am to 4.30pm (Subject to viable cohort)

-The part-time fees programme runs 1 evening per week (6pm to 10pm) and saturdays (9.30am to 4.30pm) over the 2 semesters September to December and January to April.
+The part-time programme runs 1 evening per week (6pm to 10pm) and saturdays (9.30am to 4.30pm) over the 2 semesters September to December and January to April in ICHAS College Limerick and Griffith College Dublin (Subject to viable cohort).

 Structure of Course